 Program/activity Actions for 2024/25 Quarterly measure City electronic communication Management of the City's social media presence and regular Develop and distribute eNewsletters to subscribers.
 Number of eNewsletters distributed.
 Average number of unique eNewsletter subscribers.
 Number of unsubscribers from eNewsletters.
 Average open rate for eNewsletters. eNewsletters to promote the City's successes, services and events to the community.
 Develop social media content and manage the City's social media accounts.
 Number of social media posts per channel.
 Number of new social media followers per channel.
 Number of social media post reactions and likes.
 Top 3 social media posts by engagement.
 Develop website content and manage the City's websites.
 Number of unique website users per City website.
 Top 3 webpages of the City of Joondalup corporate website by unique user visit.
 Top 3 traffic sources to the City of Joondalup corporate website.
-City publications Develop and distribute a range of fortnightly, monthly, quarterly, and seasonal publications for identified List of scheduled print publications distributed Citywide.
+City publications Develop and distribute a range of fortnightly, monthly, quarterly, and seasonal publications for identified List of scheduled print publications distributed City- wide.
 Seasonal and monthly publications to promote the City's successes, services and events to the community. target markets.
 List of ad hoc print publications distributed Citywide.
 Community consultation Undertake scheduled community consultation activities.
 Number of development application consultations commenced.
 Activities to seek feedback from the community to inform decision- List of general community consultation activities commenced. making in accordance with the City's Community Consultation Council Policy and Planning Consultation Local Planning Policy.
 List of event feedback activities commenced.

-Program/activity Actions for 2024/25 Quarterly measure Complaints and compliments Manage written and verbal complaints about City Number of complaints received. management services and provide satisfactory resolutions to Number of compliments received. customers.
-Number of mediation enquiries received and Management of a frontline complaint referrals provided. handling and customer feedback Number of Ombudsman inquires. process.
-Capture and process all incoming documents received No walk an affect as we are a search but the Oite.
-Correspondence to the City by the City, such as emails, letters and online forms.
+Program/activity Actions for 2024/25 Quarterly measure Complaints and compliments Manage written and verbal complaints about City Number of complaints received. management services and provide satisfactory resolutions to Number of compliments received.
+Management of a frantline complaint customers.
+Number of mediation enquiries received and Management of a frontline complaint handling and customer feedback referrals provided. process.
+Number of Ombudsman inquires.
+Correspondence to the City Capture and process all incoming documents received by the City, such as emails, letters and online forms.
 Number of documents processed by the City.
-Formal capturing and processing of by the Oity, such as emails, letters and omine forms. all incoming documents received by the City in accordance with the State Records Act 2000 and subsidiary legislation, and the City's Recordkeeping Plan.
+Formal capturing and processing of by the City, such as emails, letters and online forms. all incoming documents received by the City in accordance with the State Records Act 2000 and subsidiary legislation, and the City's Recordkeeping Plan.
 Council meetings - community Facilitate deputations, questions and public Number of deputations presented at Briefing participation statements at Briefing Sessions and Council meetings.
 Sessions.
-Managament of community Number of written questions presented at Briefing Management of community participation in the formal affairs of Sessions and Council Meetings.
+Management of community Number of written questions presented at Briefing participation in the formal affairs of Sessions and Council Meetings.
 Council through deputations, questions and public statements at Briefing Sessions and Council meetings in accordance with the City's Procedures for Strategy Sessions, Briefing Sessions, Council/Committee Meetings and Electronic Meetings.
 Customer care Provide accurate support, advice, and information to Number of telephone calls received.
-Management of liaisons and points customers via phone, email or in-person.
-Average length of time taken to answer telephone of contact provided to the City's calls. customers via a range of Percentage of telephone calls abandoned by the customer. communication channels, including Number of in-person transactions at the City's telephone, email and in-person. administration building.
+Customer care customers via phone, email or in-person.
+Average length of time taken to answer telephone Management of liaisons and points datamere ha phone, officin of in person. calls. of contact provided to the City's Percentage of telephone calls abandoned by the customers via a range of customer. communication channels, including Number of in-person transactions at the City's telephone, email and in-person. administration building.

 Program/activity Actions for 2024/25 Quarterly measure Freedom of information Process freedom of information requests, as required.
 Number of freedom of information applications received by the City.
-Provision of a general right of Average number of days taken for processing access to documents and records freedom of information applications. held by the City in accordance with the Freedom of Information Act 1992 and subsidiary legislation.
+Provision of a general right of Average number of days taken for processing access to documents and records freedom of information applications. held by the City in accordance with · · · the Freedom of Information Act 1992 and subsidiary legislation.